view

 **Default**: unset

-Triggered when: The user navigates to another view using navigate.link or navigate.replace
+**Triggered when**: The user [navigates](https://docs.journeyapps.com/reference/get-started/journeyapps-fundamentals/view-navigation) to another view using `navigate.link` or `navigate.replace`

 **Event parameter**: None